AuScope/geomodel-2-3dweb/WEB_API.md

 #### Purpose

 * This exports a model part in the form of a DXF file, but because it uses 'assimp' (https://github.com/assimp/assimp) it could export other formats
-* This requires installation of 'pyassimp' python package ('experimental' group in 'pyproject.yaml') and installation and compilation of 'assimmp' shared library
+* This requires installation of 'pyassimp' python package ('experimental' group in 'pyproject.yaml') and installation and compilation of 'assimp' shared library